 The new analytics features include a new cloud SIEM solution, new open platform APIs, search templates and a new global intelligence service.

 Sumo Logic also announced a new global intelligence service designed to extend machine learning and insights across the enterprise.
-According to the company’s announcement, use cases for the new global intelligence service include:
+Use cases for the new global intelligence service include:

-- Sumo Industry Insights – Sumo Logic’s ‘State of Modern Applications and DevSecOps in the Cloud’ report, now in its third year, provides an unparalleled view into how the world’s most innovative companies are adopting the latest application technologies.
+- Sumo Industry Insights – Sumo Logic’s ‘State of Modern Applications and DevSecOps in the Cloud’ report, highlights the world’s most innovative companies adoptions of the latest application technologies.

-- Sumo Community Insights – Sumo Logic is introducing Sumo Community Insights, which will deliver the industry’s first real-time operational and security insights leveraging machine-learning powered algorithms that uncover global key performance indicators (KPIs) and key risk indicators (KRIs) from the Sumo Logic user community.
-This will allow organizations to benchmark and compare their own technology decisions and performance against the leading adopters of modern application stacks.
-This initiative will inform customers in every part of their development, production and security lifecycles to optimize costs and efficiencies.
-Example use cases include choosing the right cloud services for their unique needs, benchmarking system and application performance and analyzing trends and anomalies across peers.
+- Sumo Community Insights – These insights will deliver the industry’s first real-time operational and security insights by leveraging machine-learning powered algorithms to uncover global KPIs and KRIs from the Sumo Logic user community.
+This data will allow organizations to benchmark and compare their own technology decisions and performance to the leading adopters of modern application stacks.
+Customers in all part of development, production, and security lifecycles will benefit from this initiative by optimizing costs and efficiencies.
+Example use cases include choosing the right cloud services for their unique needs, benchmarking system and application performance and, analyzing trends and anomalies across peers.

-- Sumo Data Science Insights – Sumo Logic is announcing a new open source integration with Jupyter and Apache Zeppelin notebooks that empowers data science teams to build and train machine learning algorithms and models using valuable machine data extracted by the Sumo Logic platform.
+- Sumo Data Science Insights – Sumo Logic offers a new open source integration with Jupyter and Apache Zeppelin notebooks.
+This integration empowers data science teams to build and train ML algorithms and models using valuable machine data extracted by the Sumo Logic platform.